 Controversial Publications

-It is the fall of 1929.
-Sutherland mentions his hobby at the Minnesota State Osteopathic Association meeting.
-Afterward, he writes articles on the topic under the pen-name “Blunt Bone Bill.”
+In the fall of 1929, Sutherland mentioned his hobby at the Minnesota State Osteopathic Association meeting.
+Afterward, he wrote articles on the topic under the pen name “Blunt Bone Bill.”
 In 1932, he presented his approach again at a meeting.
 And, in 1939, despite strong opposition to the cranial concept, he presents his book, The Cranial Bowl.
-It is widely read and quite controversial.
-And in 1940, his invitation to speak on The Cranial Bowl is withdrawn because of protest.
+It was widely read and quite controversial.
+And, in 1940, his invitation to speak on The Cranial Bowl was withdrawn because of protest.

-In the early 40s, Sutherland’s work gains interest in some groups.
+In the early 40s, Sutherland’s work gained interest in some groups.
 By 1943, A Manual of Cranial Technique is published.
 The authors, Rebecca and Howard Lippincott, are doctors of osteopathy and followers of Sutherland’s concept.
-Afterward, Sutherland begins teaching regular post-graduate classes starting in 1944.
-With the Lippincotts, he publishes in 1945 studies on infantile cranial osteopathy.
+Afterward, Sutherland began teaching regular post-graduate classes starting in 1944.
+In 1945, with the Lippincotts, he published studies on infantile cranial osteopathy.

-It is now 1946 and the Osteopathic Cranial Association is founded as a branch of the Academy of Applied Osteopathy.
-Sutherland’s work gains greater acceptance and he receives numerous honors through the late 1940s.
+In 1946, the Osteopathic Cranial Association was founded as a branch of the Academy of Applied Osteopathy.
+Sutherland’s work gained greater acceptance, and he received numerous honors through the late 1940s.
 By late 1951, Osteopathy in the Cranial Field is published by Harold Ives Magoun.
 Based on sales figures of the time, it is well-received.

-In 1953, The Sutherland Cranial Teaching Foundation is established.
+In 1953, The Sutherland Cranial Teaching Foundation was established.

 Sutherland’s definition of the biomechanical model of the craniosacral system was groundbreaking.
 He was a tireless researcher and had an insatiable curiosity for defining the anatomical and physiological aspects of the craniosacral system.
 Osteopathy in the Cranial Field has details that would seem difficult to render in a time of such limited technology.
 Yet, Sutherland proved his idea of a craniosacral system with a primary respiratory mechanism that inhaled and exhaled cerebrospinal fluid.
 This research created a solid following among approaches that focus on biomechanics such as Cranial Osteopathy.